She was crying five minutes ago. Now she's doing her makeup for millions.

 "Braxton and I are no longer together.
 We have been doing long distance since, basically, June and we haven't gotten to see each other that often.
 It's just been really difficult for me."

-The Hot Mess with Alex Cooper
+The Alex Cooper Situation

 In September 2023, Alix launched her podcast "Hot Mess with Alix Earle" under Alex Cooper's Unwell Network.
-Upon debut, it briefly dethroned The Joe Rogan Experience from the top spot on Spotify's podcast charts—a position Rogan had held for two years.
+Upon debut, it briefly dethroned The Joe Rogan Experience from the top spot on Spotify's podcast charts.
+A position Rogan had held for two years.

 By early 2025, fans noticed the two weren't appearing on each other's content.
 Alix skipped an Unwell Super Bowl party in New Orleans despite being in town.
 The social media sleuthing intensified.